Required Reviews and Approvals

 - 7. Submit to the FDA

-Contact the Regulatory and FDA Support Core for help submitting your project to the FDA or help determining the type of submission required.
-The Regulatory and FDA Support Core provides comprehensive services to investigators across a full spectrum of activities to ensure success with required FDA submissions.
+Contact the CRC Research Support Core for help submitting your project to the FDA or help determining the type of submission required.
+The Research Support Core provides comprehensive services to investigators across a full spectrum of activities to ensure success with required FDA submissions.

 - 8. Submit to the IRB